 Uses & Effectiveness

 Insufficient Evidence for

-- Alzheimer’s disease.
-Early research suggests that massaging the hand with jojoba oil does not improve emotions, aggression, or mental function in people with Alzheimer’s disease.
+- Alzheimer disease.
+Massaging the hand with jojoba oil does not seem to improve emotions, aggression, or mental function in people with Alzheimer disease.

 - Chapped skin.